opendatasoft/ods-documentation-explore-api/source/includes/v2/_introduction.md

 - The same internal query language is used for all endpoints of the search API.
 It means that most of the time, parameters work the same way for all endpoints.

 <aside>
-The domain https://examples.opendatasoft.com/ will be used by default in all the examples of this documentation.
+The domain <a href="https://documentation-resources.opendatasoft.com/">https://documentation-resources.opendatasoft.com/</a> is used as an example in this documentation, but you should replace it with your custom domain name.
 </aside>